dmotles/dmotles.github.io/README.md

 You can also run `gulp watch` in a spare terminal window to auto re-concat and re-compile any code changes made in `src/js/*`.

+**NOTE** contents in `js/` are auto-generated from gulp tasks.
+They are committed to the repo because they have to be to be served by github.io.
+All 3rd party code is preserved with licenses and attribution intact.